Alek-Hanusic/Aleks_Vault/Algorithms/Algorithms.md

 #  Notation
 >We use notations to describe the running times of algorithms
 ## Big-O Notation (O-notation)
+"How code slows as data grows"

 >Big-O notation represents the upper bound of the running time of an algorithm.
 Thus, it gives the ***worst-case*** complexity of an algorithm.

+> Ignore smaller operations see (Order of Growth)
 ## Theta Notation (Θ-Notation):
 >Theta notation encloses the function from above and below.
 Since it represents the upper and the lower bound of the running time of an algorithm, it is used for analyzing the ***average-case*** complexity of an algorithm.